StanfordBDHG/ChatPPC/README.md

 3. Follow [these instructions](https://js.langchain.com/docs/integrations/vectorstores/supabase/) to set up a Supabase database as a vector store and connect it to this project.

 3. Create a `.env.local` file in the root directory based on the `.env.example` file in the project root.
+In this file you will need to add your OpenAI API key and Supabase key and database URL.

 4. Run the development server:
 ```bash